katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

           command: /usr/bin/add_back_to_pool {{ inventory_hostname }}
           delegate_to: 127.0.0.1

-Of course in the above, the "take out of the pool" and "add back" steps would be replaced with a call to an Ansible load balancer module or appropriate shell command.
+Of course in the above, the "take out of the pool" and "add back" steps would be replaced with a call to an Assible load balancer module or appropriate shell command.
 You might also have steps that use a monitoring module to start and end an outage window for the machine.